riosrose/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
 UCB Data Analytics-Challenge 10

-CHALLENGE PURPOSE : In this challenge, xxxxxxxxxxxxxxxxxxxxx.
+CHALLENGE PURPOSE : In this challenge, climate analysis about Honululu, Hawaii while demonstrating use of Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
+Specifically, use SQLAlchemy ORM queries, Pandas, and Matplotlib.

 # References
 The dataset used xxxxxx